cynojine/cynsms-api/README.md

  ### Step 1:
-If install Cyn SMS API using Git Clone then load your Ultimate SMS API Class file and Use namespace.
+If install Cyn SMS API using Git Clone then load your Cyn SMS API Class file and Use namespace.
 ```php
 require_once 'src/Class_Cyn_SMS_API.php';
 use CynSMS\CynSMSAPI;